 Before 9/11: The Arabian Knight – A discussion of the tokenized pre-9/11 Muslim superhero, the Arabian Knight.
 This episode will also discuss analyses of the famous popular culture scholar of Arab and Muslim representation, Jack Shaheen, who chronicled the buffoonish, villainous representations that characterised Muslim representation in the pre-9/11 era.

-The Muslim Superheroine Before 9/11: The Veil – In continuation of the previous episode’s theme, this one will focus on how gender played into these overt orientalist narratives with a discussion on the villainous Iraqi mutant from the first Gulf War, The Veil, and her sexualized costume.
+The Muslim Superheroine Before 9/11: The Veil – Continuing on from episode 3, this episode will focus on how gender played into these overt orientalist narratives with a discussion on the villainous Iraqi mutant from the first Gulf War, The Veil, and her sexualized costume.

 9/11 Changes Everything: The X-Men’s Dust – A discussion on the first post-9/11, Muslim superhero, the Afghan refugee member of the X-Men, Sooraya Qadir (Dust).
 This episode will analyze Evelyn Al Sultany’s concept, “simplified complex representation”, which Sooraya personifies.